-- Draw arrows showing how rain flows off pervious and impervious surfaces in the yard.
-Look for where water is getting away and flowing to the storm drain in your street or down your alley. - What are the high and low points in the yard?
-Is there pooling/flooding in your yard? - Map the downspouts of the gutters on your roof and estimate the roof areas that are draining to each downspout (see picture on p.
-21). - Are there areas of erosion near a downspout?
+- Draw arrows showing how rain flows across your yard.
+Notice the areas where water can absorb into the ground (pervious surfaces), and areas it quickly flows off (impervious surfaces).
+Walk around your yard when it is raining and look for where water is leaving your yard and flowing to a storm drain. - What are the high and low points in the yard?
+Is there pooling/ flooding in your yard? - Map the downspouts of the gutters on your roof and estimate the roof areas that are draining to each downspout (see picture on p.
+23). - Are there areas of erosion, where soil is being washed away, near a downspout?